davelascoc/galapagos-reef-revival/README.md

-# reefrevival
+# Galápagos Reef Revival - Coral Fitness
-Repository containing the research work from the "Galapagos Reef Revival" coral restoration project in Isabela, Galapagos.
+This repository contains the data and code used in the analyses of coral survival, health and growth from "Galapagos Reef Revival", a coral restoration project located in Isabela, Galapagos.